Project Overview

 Assumptions, validation & what success means

-ScoutBase is built around a few core beliefs: players are more likely to participate when exposure risk is low, verification matters more than open access, and real opportunities form through coaches and staff, not just agents.
-The free version also has to be useful on its own before any upgrade makes sense.
+ScoutBase is built around a few core beliefs: players are more likely to participate when exposure risk is low, verification is more important than open access, and real opportunities in hockey come through more people than just agents.
+Connection limits, search filters, endorsements, and stats are all intentional design decisions.
+And the pro player experience has to be genuinely useful and completely free.The monetization sits on the rep and organization side, where reach and efficiency have a clear value.

 Success for ScoutBase isn’t about replacing what exists for the current system.
-It’s about fitting naturally into how hockey already works and influencing behavior in small but meaningful ways – fewer blind messages, more targeted outreach, and players feeling safe looking for options without the fear of public risk.
+It’s about naturally fitting into how hockey already works and influencing behavior in small but meaningful ways: fewer blind messages, more targeted outreach, and players feeling safe looking for options without the fear of public risk.